torstenstern/ps-lab-aws-cloud-ngfw/README.md

 ## Create security policies with JSON

 Terraform can also parse JSON directly.
 This will be especially useful for automated deployment pipelines for creating security policies.
-You can specify the schema that is required for the security policies and then have no need to right out resources in terraform HCL format.
+You can specify the schema that is required for the security policies and then have no need to write out resources in terraform HCL format.

 There is an example json file in this format that you can apply.